 ********* LOOKING FOR VOLUNTEERS ! *********

 The Chelsea Library is looking for volunteers in the Library to help on a regular weekly basis with shelving, circulation, cataloguing and introducing new members to the Library.

 Wireless connection for your laptop

 The passes are on loan for a period of one week from Tuesday to Monday (to take advantage of holiday weekends).
-It may be picked up on Tuesday from 1:00 p.m. and must be returned in person or through the book return slot before 9 am the following Tuesday.
-Any reserved card that has not been picked up by Thursday 8:00 p.m. may be offered to another borrower.
+Passes may be picked up on Tuesday after 1 p.m. and must be returned in person or through the book return slot before 9 a.m. the following Tuesday.
+Any reserved card that has not been picked up by Thursday evening may be offered to another borrower.